bolinches/KOET/README.md

+# KOET README

 This runs a network fping tests across multiple nodes 1:1 and 1:n to obtain the mean average for all the nodes involved and compares it against a KPI.

+**You need to populate the hosts.json file with the IP addresses of the nodes to participate.
+Names are not allowed.
+This is to force certain interface on multiple interfaces hosts.**

 It requires a long time to run, depending on the number of nodes.
-It tells you an estimation of runtime at startup.
+The tool estimates a runtime at startup.

-The hosts.json file needs to be manually populated, at this point the host number is not used but needs to be also populated.
-Only IP addresses can be used.

-NOTE: You need to populate the hosts.json file with the IP addresses of the nodes to participate.
-Names are not allowed.
-This is to force certain interface on multiple interfaces hosts.

 Remarks:
   - Runs on RedHat 7.5/7.6 and CentOS 7.5/7.6 on ppc64le, ppc64 and x86_64